alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 133 user reviews of Fujifilm X-M1 from Amazon.com.
 The average user rating for this product is 4.3/5, compared to an average user rating of 4.2/5 for other Digital Compact Cameras on Amazon.com.
-Reviewers really like the price and image quality.
-The portability and usability also get good feedback.
-There are some negative opinions about the shutter.
+Reviewers are impressed by the price and image quality.
+The portability and usability are also appreciated.
 Comments are divided on the viewfinder.
+Many are critical about the shutter.

 performance, usability, portability, image quality, price